TelegraphResearch/TelegraphResearch/_posts/2014-09-25-pooled-ride-sharing.md

 ### Hypotheses

-1. Pooled ridesharing has significantly higher driver utilization
+1. Pooled ridesharing has significantly higher driver utilization.
-2. Pooled ridesharing takes longer for riders to arrive at the destination
+2. Pooled ridesharing takes longer for riders to arrive at the destination.
-3. Pooled ridesharing is only efficient for one rider
+3. Pooled ridesharing is only efficient for one rider.
 4. Fewer drivers are able to service the same number of riders.

 In order to validate these hypotheses and to evaluate the feasibility of pooled rides in the rideshare industry, Telegraph Research developed a simulation of pooled ridesharing.